xianlinbox/daily_practise/aws-solution-architect/compute.md

 | Sticky Session    | yes                           | no                         |

 Global Accelerator can do similar thing as NLB.
 But more expensive.
+NLB pass connections straight to EC2 instances with the source IP of the client preserved

 Connection Draining: To ensure that an ELB stops sending requests to instances that are de-registering or unhealthy while keeping the existing connections open, use connection draining.
 This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.